KarMiles/polish-girl-painting/README.md

 Layout of the interface, navigation and information design for different screen sizes were planned with utilization of wireframes created in Balsamiq.

+Minor changes were applied since drafting the wireframes created in the beginning of the project.
+E.g. some elements were centered rather than justified as this suited better to the art-centric representation of the art pieces.

 <details>
 <summary>Wireframe: Home page</summary>